 - Textbook: McGraw Hill General Chemistry: The Essential Concepts, Chang/Goldsby, 7th Edition. - Sakai: Sakai will be used to post grades and for all official course communications; therefore, it is ESSENTIAL that you regularly check the Sakai site and your URI email to ensure that you do not miss important information.
-Sakai will also contain links to course materials and various other study resources. - Lecture Presentations: Partial lecture presentations will be available through Sakai prior to each class meeting (or earlier).
+Sakai will also contain links to course materials and various other study resources. - Lecture Slides: Partial lecture presentations will be available through Sakai prior to each class meeting (or earlier).
 It is highly recommended that you bring a copy of these notes with you to class they will provide an outline for you to use when taking notes that will help you to better focus on, and record, the information being discussed in class.
 Note that these are PARTIAL lecture notes.
 They are intended to assist you in your note-taking while in lecture they are NOT a substitute for regular class attendance and will NOT supply all of the information that you will need to successfully pass CHM 101.
 For example, the partial presentations will include the example problems that we will cover in lecture, but they will not include the solutions to those problems. - Online Homework: McGraw Hill's Connect; both the on-line homework and the Learnsmart program are required as part of your grade.
 Information on how to access Connect can be found on the course Sakai site. - Calculator: CHM 101 is a math intensive course, and a scientific calculator will be an essential tool for lecture, exams, and out of class assignments.
+Graphing calculators with advanced functionalities, such as the ability to access the internet, capture images, communicate wirelessly, and display pdf and other non-text files, will not be allowed on exams.
+Older graphing calculators, such as the TI-83, are acceptable.
+Newer models that are not able to access the internet, capture images, communicate wirelessly, etc., can also be used, but will require a sticker indicating that they are acceptable to use during exams, especially if they are visually similar to more advanced models.
+Information on how to obtain a sticker will be provided prior to the first exam.
+A limited number of basic scientific calculators will be available for use during exams.
+If you will need to borrow one of these calculators for your exams, and you let me know in advance, I will make sure that one is available for you.